Edit this page

 Many large apps also use some web content for auxiliary routes such as blog posts, rich-text (for example, long-form posts on X), settings pages, help pages, and other less frequently visited parts of the app.

-DOM Components currently only render as single-page applications and don't support static rendering or React Server Components (RSC).
-When the project uses React Server Components,'use dom'
+DOM components currently only render as single-page applications and don't support static rendering or React Server Components (RSC).
+When the project uses React Server Components, 'use dom'

 will work the same as 'use client'

 regardless of the platform.
-RSC Payloads can be passed as properties to DOM Components.
+RSC Payloads can be passed as properties to DOM components.
 However, they cannot be hydrated correctly on native platforms as they'll be rendered for a native runtime.

 children